-Our Lady of Prompt Succor Nursing Home C'est la Vie Apartments Newsletter ~ August 2022 A Ministry of the Marianites of Holy Cross
+Our Lady of Prompt Succor Nursing Home C'est la Vie Apartments Newsletter ~ August 2023 Managed by TrustCare Management

-Marianites of Holy Cross - 181 Years of Service: 1841 - 2022
+Marianites of Holy Cross - 182 Years of Service: 1841 - 2023

-As the Marianites celebrate 181 years of apostolic service, we gratefully remember our founder, Blessed Basil Moreau (1799-1873).
+As the Marianites celebrate 182 years of apostolic service, we gratefully remember our founder, Blessed Basil Moreau (1799-1873).
 He was born in France following the French Revolution.
 During the Revolution, Church property was seized by the government, priests were arrested and executed, and religious communities were expelled.
 The departure of religious communities resulted in the closure of many schools and church parishes.
 As a result, many in France suffered the loss of formal education and faith formation.

 Following his priestly ordination in 1821, Father Moreau began to seek ways to respond to these pressing needs of the people of France.
 He organized a group of Auxiliary Priests from his brother priests in the Diocese of Le Mans.
-These Auxiliary Priests responded to the needs by preaching parish missions, by instructing the youth, and by teaching in newly developed seminaries.
+These Auxiliary Priests responded to the needs by preaching parish missions, by instructing the youth, and also by teaching in newly developed seminaries.